Sv443/BetterYTM-Plugin-Template/README.md

 <br>

 ## Setup
-1. Install Node.js (current version) and pnpm (with `npm i -g pnpm`)
+1. Install Node.js (current version or LTS) and [pnpm](https://pnpm.io/) (can be done with `npm i -g pnpm`)
 2. [Create a repository based on this template.](https://github.com/Sv443/BetterYTM-Plugin-Template/generate)
 3. Clone the repository to your local machine.
 4. Use `git submodule update --init --recursive` to clone the BetterYTM submodule.
 5. Copy `.env.template` to `.env` and modify it to your needs.
 6. Install BetterYTM from the [releases page.](https://github.com/Sv443/BetterYTM/releases)
   If you wanna prepare your code for the latest version that's still in development, check out the latest [pull request](https://github.com/Sv443/BetterYTM/pulls) for the download and changelog.
-7. Make sure Node.js and [pnpm](https://pnpm.io/) are installed.
-8. Open a terminal in the project root and run `pnpm i` to install dependencies.
+7. Open a terminal in the project root and run `pnpm i` to install dependencies.
-9. Run `pnpm run dev` to build the plugin and host it on a local server for testing.
+8. Run `pnpm run dev` to build the plugin and host it on a local server for testing.
   Open this URL with your UserScript manager extension to easily test the plugin.
   I recommend using [Violentmonkey](https://violentmonkey.github.io/), which will automatically update the userscript when any changes are made.